-Disclosure and Barring Service check (formerly criminal record check)
+Disclosure and Barring Service check (formerly Criminal Record Bureau check)

 All offers of a place on these courses for UK students will be subject to a satisfactory enhanced Disclosure and Barring Service (DBS) check (previously called an enhanced CRB check).* Minor misdemeanours will not necessarily prevent you from entering the medical profession but you should declare these in your UCAS application and you will be sent the relevant forms to complete if you are offered a place.